line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/README.md

 val result = jpaQuery.resultList
 ```

-`RenderContext` has elements for rendering the query built using the DSL as String.
+`RenderContext` has elements for rendering the query as String.
 Kotlin JDSL
 provides `JpqlRenderContext` as the default `RenderContext` for JPQL.

 Creating `RenderContext` is expensive, so the Kotlin JDSL recommends creating it once and reusing it.